Niu Rou Mian

 2. 02

-Sauté the onion, smashed garlic, ginger, and scallions in the two tablespoons of neutral oil until golden brown.
+Sauté the onion, smashed garlic, ginger, and scallions in hot oil until golden, then add the tomatoes.

 3. 03